Northwest Arkansas Community College: Washington County Center

 The Washington County Center in Springdale opened in 2019, consolidating operations from other sites in Springdale and Farmington at the new building near Arvest Ballpark and Arkansas Children's Hospital Northwest.
 The Washington County Center site in west Springdale was selected to improve access for the 36% of NWACC students residing in Washington County, as well as Siloam Springs students.
 The new building contains 14 classrooms, three labs, and an event space.
 A nursing simulation lab will increase the size of the nursing program.

 Clubs and organizations

 There are 23 registered student organizations on campus including honor societies, business, special interest, religious, international and cultural organizations, and many more.

-The Student Ambassador and Government Association (SAGA) is the student body leadership organization which aims to represent both NWACC and NWACC students.
+The Student Government Association (SGA) is the student body leadership organization which aims to represent both NWACC and NWACC students.
 Members host several student events each year, are student advocates, and also work with NWACC staff, faculty, administration to help make the student experience better.